 SUSANNA SURVIVED into what we might call 'modern times'.
 She raised her children in her little house in Whitby Street.
 It has long since been wiped off the map by our supreme masters, the town planners.

-were brought up to respect the sacrifice of their Grandfather, and when Susanna died, they visited James' grave, and brought back a handful of French earth, which they buried with her ashes in Wisbech cemetery.
+HER GRANDCHILDREN were brought up to respect the sacrifice of their Grandfather, and when Susanna died, they visited James' grave, and brought back a handful of French earth, which they buried with her ashes in Wisbech cemetery.